engine3d-dev/engine3d-dev.github.io/mkdocs/getting_started.md

     ```

     !!! tip
         Once you have completely finish installing.
-DONT FORGET to refresh your powershell before building the engine3d project.
+DONT FORGET to refresh your powershell before building the TheAtlasEngine project.

 === "Ubuntu 20.0+"